 LAND OF THE TIGER

-Home to endangered Amur tigers Vladimir, Sayan, Tschuna and Tschuna’s three cubs Harley, Hector and Hope, and one of the largest tiger exhibits in Europe, Land of the Tiger immerses you into the world of the Amur Tiger!
+Home to endangered Amur tigers Vladimir, Sayan, Tschuna and Tschuna’s cub Hope, and one of the largest tiger exhibits in Europe, Land of the Tiger immerses you into the world of the Amur Tiger!
 The Land of the Tiger was built in 2011 and whilst the story of the lions was all about welfare – the tigers are part of the European Breeding Programme and their story is all about the conservation of this endangered species and the threats they face.

 Panthera tigris altaica